puppetlabs-toy-chest/puppet-quest-guide/quests/variables_and_templates.md

-As you work through the rest of this quest guide, you'll see that variables (and templates to a lesser extent) are a key concept in many of the techniques o write adaptable Puppet code.
+As you work through the rest of this quest guide, you'll see that variables (and templates to a lesser extent) are a key concept in many of the techniques to write adaptable Puppet code.

 When you're ready to get started, enter the following command: